atoffano/entity-norm/README.md

 Each dataset is split in `train`, `dev` and `test` folder each containing two files per text sharing a uniq id (usually its pmid for biomedical articles):
 - [id]_header.txt
 - [id]_data.txt

 `[id]_header.txt` contains the raw text.
 The first line is the title (in case of an article) while the second line contains the abstract.
-`[id]_data.txt` is a tabulation-separated `\t` file containing the data itself, with a header in the first line.
+`[id]_data.txt` is a tabulation-separated `'\t'` file containing the data itself, with a header in the first line.
 Mentions normalized by multiple concepts are separated by a '|' sign.

 Example: `23402_data.txt`

 1    start	end	mention	            _class	        norm

 2    77	    94	neonatal jaundice	SpecificDisease	D007567

 3    137	155	lamellar cataracts	SpecificDisease	C535342|OMIM:116800

 Data can be standardized anew from original by running the following command line: